playframework/play-slick/docs/manual/working/scalaGuide/main/sql/slick/PlaySlick.md

 slick.dbs.default.db.url="jdbc:h2:mem:play"
 ```

-First, note that the above is a valid Slick configuration (for the complete list of configuration parameters that you can use to configure a database see the Slick ScalaDoc for [Database.forConfig] - make sure to expand the `forConfig` row in the doc).
+First, note that the above is a valid Slick configuration (for the complete list of configuration parameters that you can use to configure a database see the Slick ScalaDoc for [Database.forConfig](http://slick.typesafe.com/doc/3.1.0/api/index.html#slick.jdbc.JdbcBackend$DatabaseFactoryDef@forConfig(String,Config,Driver,ClassLoader):Database) - make sure to expand the `forConfig` row in the doc).

 Second, the `slick.dbs` prefix before the database's name is configurable.
 In fact, you may change it by overriding the value of the configuration key `play.slick.db.config`.

 Third, in the above configuration `slick.dbs.default.driver` is used to configure the Slick driver, while `slick.dbs.default.db.driver` is the underlying JDBC driver used by Slick's backend.
 In the above configuration we are configuring Slick to use H2 database, but Slick supports several other databases.
-Check the [Slick documentation] for a complete list of supported databases, and to find a matching Slick driver.
+Check the [Slick documentation](http://slick.typesafe.com/docs) for a complete list of supported databases, and to find a matching Slick driver.

 Slick does not support the `DATABASE_URL` environment variable in the same way as the default Play JBDC connection pool.
 But starting in version 3.0.3, Slick provides a `DatabaseUrlDataSource` specifically for parsing the environment variable.